Chemo112/disinformation_analyzer_extension/README.md

 ## Requirements
 - Google Chrome (version 89 or higher)
 - Internet connection to access the API for the model
-- GroqAPI KEY to access the model.
+- Groq's API key to access the model.
 (REQUIRE AT: https://console.groq.com/keys)

 ---